Sholtee/sfc/README.md

 #### exts (optional)
 Type: `object`

 Defines the file extension for the output files if `dst` is a directory.
+Note
+  1. The object you passed will be merged with the defaults.
+  2. Dot prefix can be omitted.

 Defaults to:
 ```js